Manage Code Defender policy rules

 Draft rules

 All rules that you’re currently editing or are not yet active are in the Draft tab.
-You can manage a rule by selecting the more options menu next to it.
-From here, you can:
+You can click a rule to view its conditions and perform the following actions:

 • Activate rule: Start enforcing the policy rule on your application and move it to the Active tab.
 When you activate, you must also select a rule priority.